tanij/duckuments/docs/atoms_17_opmanual_duckiebot/atoms_17_setup_duckiebot_DB17-jwd/3_0_0_take_a_log.md

 - verify in the output that your camera was publishing very close to **30.0Hz** and verify that you joysick was publishing at a rate between **3Hz** and **6Hz**.

-TODO: More complex log verification methods.
+TODO for Andrea Censi: More complex log verification methods.